 - Unblock water spray arms manually monthly

-- Removing Laundry Stains: cold water quick is the best way to remove most laundry stains but if they are set in you can remove them with rubbing alcohol (surgical spirit), baking soda, vinegar & laundry liquid without having to use bleach.
+Cold water quick is the best way to remove most laundry stains but if they are set in you can remove them without having to use bleach with:

 If you do want the cleaning power of a bleach with lower health risks you can use: